-For companies that do have a BYOD policy in place, a follow-up question examined the level of employee who would qualify under the policy.
-At 60% of companies with a current policy, all employees qualify, with 7% restricting the program to Directors and above, and 13% restricting to supervisory level and above.
-At another 13% of companies, the policy is administered based on the role of the employee, and not their job level.
+For companies that do have a BYOD policy in place, a follow-up question examined the level of employees who would qualify under the policy.
+In 60% of companies with a current policy, all employees qualify, with 7% restricting the program to Directors and above, and 13% restricted to supervisory level and above.
+In another 13% of companies, the policy is administered based on the role of the employee, and not their job level.

 Here are a few of the comments from responding companies: